tallaanusri/AI_Assisted_MixedSignalPhysicalDesign_Internship/README.md

 # Comparsion Of Both AI & Refrence Input Files (1st AI mistake discovered):

 While comparing the AI given input files list with the reference project (**vsdmixedsignalflow**), two important files were identified as missing in the AI given file list.
-These files are essential for successfully integrating an analog macro into the OpenLane flow.
+These files are essential for successfully integrating an analog macro into the OpenLane flow,Reason for it and about those files are as follow:

 ### 1. `macro.cfg`